aratama/alchelmy/README.md

 [The Elm Architecture](https://guide.elm-lang.org/architecture/) is simple and readable architecture that suitable for use with simgle page application.
 However, you need write a lot of boring boilerplates when you want to add a new page in your application: For example, in your Main module, You need to add import declarations, add data constructor to hold `Msg` from child in parent `Msg`, add routes in routing and so on. alchelmy try to automatically generate those boilerplates.

 In PHP, to add a new page, all you need is adding a single `Foo.php` in your project.
-In a like manner, in Alchelmy, all you need is adding only `src/<ProjectName>/Page/Foo.elm` and writing few codes in it.
+In a like manner, in Alchelmy, all you need is adding only `<PageName>.elm` and writing few codes in it.
 You don't need to tweak a lot of huge `case-of` branches by hand any more.

 In essense, the behavior of Alchelmy is very simple: alchelmy generates only one source file named **`Alchemly.elm`**.
 This is the Elm codes that orchestrates Web pages written in Elm.